 In Mode3, Timer0 is configured as two separate 8-bit counter/timers held in TL0 and TH0.
-TL0 is controlled using the Timer0 control/status bits in TCON and TMOD: TR0, $C/\overline{T0}$, GATE0 and TF0.
-TL0 can use either the system clock or an external input signal as its time base.
+TL0 is controlled using the Timer0 control/status bits in TCON and TMOD: TR0, C/T0, GATE0 and TF0.
+TL0 can use either the system clock or 32.768kHz or an external input signal as its time base.